Ismoh/noita-vscode-debugger/README.md

 `"args": ["-debug_lua", "-no-console", "-luadebugger"],` and\
 `"pullBreakpointsSupport": true,`\
 are set in `.vscode/launch.json`\
-You can copy and paste [launch.json](.vscode/launch.json) from this repository, **BUT** make sure to change `noita-vscode-debugger` to your own mod name / mod string id.
+You can copy and paste [launch.json](.vscode/launch.json) from this repository, **BUT** make sure to change `noita-vscode-debugger` to your own mod name / mod string id. `CTRL+R` is the key.

 - Open windows file explorer with\
-`%USERPROFILE%/.vscode/extensions/tomblind.local-lua-debugger-vscode-0.3.3/debugger/`\
+`%USERPROFILE%/.vscode/extensions/ismoh.local-lua-debugger-vscode-0.3.3/debugger/`\
 and remove the first line of `lldebugger.lua`, which is

     > --_VERSION = "v0.3.3-IsmohFixes"